boomeshh/python-calculator/README.md

 - Multiplication
 - Division

-## How to run
+## How to Run

+1. Install Python
+2. Download the project
-Run the file using Python:
+3. Run the file using:
    python calculator.py